NREL/OpenStudio-workflow-gem/README.md

 ## Installation

-This applications has the following dependencies
+The OpenStudio Workflow Gem has the following dependencies:

 * Ruby 2.0
 * OpenStudio with Ruby 2.0 bindings